rsdoiel/shorthand/shorthand.md

 Shorthand is a simple text label expansion utility.
 It is based on a simple key value substitution.
 It supports this following types of definitions

-+ assigning a string to a LABEL
++ Assign a string to a LABEL
-+ assigning the contents of a file to a LABEL
++ Assign the contents of a file to a LABEL
-+ assigning the output of a Bash shell expression to a LABEL
++ Assign the output of a Bash shell expression to a LABEL
-+ assigning the output of a shorthand expansion to a LABEL
++ Assign the output of a shorthand expansion to a LABEL
-+ assigning the output of a file of shorthand definisions and expansions to a LABEL
++ Read a file of shorthand assignments and assign any expansions to the LABEL
 + Output a LABEL value to a file
 + Output all LABEL values to a file
 + Output a LABEL assignment statement to a file